prophyle/prophex/README.md

 Usage:   prophex bwtdowngrade input.bwt output.bwt
 ```

-# Quick example
+## Quick example

-## Create BWA index for index.fa:
+### Create BWA index for index.fa:

 ```
 ./bwa index index.fa
 ```

-## Create ProPhex index upon BWA index for k=25:
+### Create ProPhex index upon BWA index for k=25:

 ```
 ./prophex build -k 25 index.fa
 ```

-## Query reads from reads.fq for k=25 using kLCP array with 4 threads:
+### Query reads from reads.fq for k=25 using kLCP array with 4 threads:

 ```
 ./prophex query -k 25 -u -t 4 index.fa index.fq
 ```

+## FAQs

+> Can I remove duplicate k-mers from the index in order to use less memory when querying?

+Yes, duplicate k-mers can be removed, e.g., using
+[BCalm](https://github.com/GATB/bcalm).
+A ProPhex index can then be built from
+the obtained unitigs.

 ## Issues